zainnadeem/OOP-Cards-Model-ios-0616/README.md

 ## Introduction

+In this lab, you're going to get further practice subclassing from `NSObject` by creating a model of a playing card (`FISCard`) and a model of a playing card deck (`FISCardDeck`).
+While this assignment does little to use the functionality of the data models that you'll be setting up, this lab is a prerequisite for certain labs later in the course that will rely on these data models to create a card game (such as Blackjack).

+#### Overriding `description`

 Whenever we send objects to an `NSLog()` to be printed in the console, what that handy function actually does is read the `description` string property of that object.
 You won't see this property listed in the Apple Reference Docs for any of the classes that you're used to working with, however.
 This is because `description` is actually a property on `NSObject` which means that all objects in the Core Foundation inherit it.
 Many of them, such as `NSArray`, override it to customize how they answer the query.

-In this lab, you're going to get further practice subclassing from `NSObject` by creating a model of a playing card (`FISCard`) and a model of a playing card deck (`FISCardDeck`).
-While this assignment does little to use the functionality of the data models that you'll be setting up, this lab is a prerequisite for certain labs later in the course that will rely on these data models to create a card game (such as Blackjack).
+As a part of this lab, you'll do the same for your custom classes.

 ## Instructions